core-wg/resource-directory/draft-ietf-core-resource-directory.md

 | Endpoint Type         | et    |               | RLA | Semantic name of the endpoint (see {{et-registry}})                     |
 {: #tab-registry title='RD Parameters' }

-(Short: Short name used in query parameters or link attributes.
-Use: R = used at registration, L = used at lookup, A = expressed in link attribute
+(Short: Short name used in query parameters or target attributes.
+Use: R = used at registration, L = used at lookup, A = expressed in target attribute

 The descriptions for the options defined in this document are only summarized here.
 To which registrations they apply and when they are to be shown is described in the respective sections of this document.